devonartis/aws-security-workshops/detection-ml-wksp/README.md

 2. If GuardDuty is not yet enabled, click the button labelled **Enable GuardDuty** to turn it on with a single click.
 3. In the left menu click **Settings**, scroll down to the section titled "Sample Findings", and then click on the button labelled **Generate sample findings** to generate a sample GuardDuty finding for every finding type.
 4. Click on **Findings** in the left menu and then examine some of the findings shown in the GuardDuty console.
 What kinds of information do you see?
-5. Filter the findings to ones with a threat purpose of "UnauthorizedAccess" and examine some of those findings as well.
+5. Examine some of the  findings with a threat purpose of "UnauthorizedAccess".

 ## 1.2 Examining real findings